OpenNews/srccon-2024/homepage.md

 # Join us at SRCCON 2024!

-**[Our call for participation form is open](/participation/form)** with questions to tell us how you want to participate at SRCCON.
+**Attend SRCCON:** [Our call for participation form is open](/participation/form) with questions to tell us how you want to participate.
 If invited to attend, you will have the chance to purchase a ticket with [prices starting at $275 plus fees](/attendees/#tickets).

+**Our program:** We just published [our initial list of accepted sessions](/program/), so take a look at what we have planned for this year!

-Our deadline for proposing sessions has already passed, but we'll keep our [call for participation form](/participation/form) open for attendees as long as we have space!
+There's still plenty of room to get involved: We'll keep our [call for participation form](/participation/form) open for attendees as long as we have space.

 ## Key dates for your calendar

-* **April 5**: Deadline to submit session proposals and stipend applications
-* **By April 24**: We'll send out notifications about session proposals and stipend applications
+* **By April 24**: Anyone who proposed a session or applied for a scholarship by April 5 has been notified
-* **After April 24**: We'll review more participation forms for attendees only, on a rolling basis until the conference
+* **Now through August**: We'll review more participation forms for attendees only, on a rolling basis until the conference
 * **August 15-16**: SRCCON 2024, in Minneapolis!

 Curious about how it all works?
 Learn more about [being a participant at SRCCON](/attendees) and [our call for participation form](/participation/form).
 There won't be a separate ticket lottery or sale date, so if you want to come to SRCCON 2024, our call for participation is how to let us know!